confidential-containers/guest-components/docs/ccv1_image_security_design.md

    - If it is unconditional acceptance, skip the second and third steps;
    - If it is a signature verification requirement, proceed to the following steps

-2. (if needed in policy) Download the signature claim file of the container image.
+2. (if signature verification is needed in policy) Get the signature of the container image.
-   - If the registry support `X-Registry-Supports-Signatures` API extension, download from the registry together with image.
-   - Else, download from `sigstore` according to the config file.

-3. (if needed in policy) Verify the signature of the container image according to the configuration of the policy.
+3. (if signature verification is needed in policy) Verify the signature of the container image according to the configuration of the policy.

 4. Pull the container image layer by layer.
 If an encrypted container image layer is encrypted, decrypt it.